 Hayek is thinking here of 'knowledge of people, of local conditions, and special circumstances' (Hayek, 1945: 522), e.g., of the fact that a certain machine is not fully employed, or of a skill that could be better utilized.
 He also cites the sort of specific, localized knowledge relied upon by shippers and arbitrageurs.
-He claims that this sort of knowledge is often seriously undervalued by those who consider general scientific knowledge as paradigmatic.
-But this leaves out of account whole layer of knowledge that is crucial for economic activity, namely knowledge of specific technologies, knowledge captured in designs, knowledge captured in software.
-Such knowledge is not reducible to general scientific law (it is generally a non-trivial problem to move from a relevant scientific theory to a workable industrial innovation), but neither is it so time- or place-specific that it is non-communicable.
+He claims that this sort of knowledge is often seriously undervalued by those who consider general scientific knowledge that is crucial for economic activity, namely knowledge of specific technologies, knowledge captured in designs, knowledge captured in software.1 Such knowledge is not reducible to general scientific law (it is generally a non-trivial problem to move from a relevant scientific theory to a workable industrial innovation), but neither is it so time- or place-specific that it is non-communicable.
 The licensing and transfer of technologies in a capitalist context shows this quite clearly.
 It also misses out the tendency of capitalist society to capture even human knowledge in objective form: